-Codependency Counseling Orlando and the word codependency is a term people throw around today in modern society but have no real understanding of the severity and harmful affects it has another person.
+Codependency Counseling Orlando and the word codependency is a term people throw around today in modern society.
+We have no real understanding of the severity and harmful affects it has another person.
 It is a state of being or condition where a person fixates and focuses on attempting to live through or for another person.
-Attempts to do so are disguised by manipulation and controlling the others the actions, outcomes, etc.
+Attempts to do so are disguised by manipulation and controlling the others the actions.

-There is an obsessive earning much like that of an addicts urge to use drugs, to take care of another, void of self.
-When the codependent is blocked by attempts to fix others, they will experience such intense anxiety.
+There is an obsessive yearning much like that of an addicts urge to use drugs, to take care of another.
+Thus avoiding focusing on themselves.
+When the codependent is blocked by attempts to fix others, they will experience intense anxiety.
 Their whole purpose they believe is to play out the role of the sacrificial caretaker.
-This pattern of compulsiveness along with the urge to focus and fixate on others is an attempt to not have to look at themselves.
-They are unable to see clearly that they are fearful in life.
-Attempting to control their outside environment is way to feel safe and valid.
+This pattern of compulsiveness along with the urge to focus and fixate on others is an attempt to avoid self.
+They are unable to see that this comes from a place of fear.
+This fear results in feelings of control.
+Attempting to control their outside environment is a way to feel safe for the codependent.

-This is a learned behavior passed down from generation to generation especially in women over the past decades.
-The codependent has learned to develop dysfunctional behaviors in an attempt to survive in a family that is unstable, unpredictable and causes tremendous feelings of unrest, insecurity and great emotional pain and stress.
+This is a learned behavior passed down from generation to generation especially in women over past decades.
+The codependent has learned to develop dysfunctional behaviors in an attempt to survive in a family that is unstable.
+An environment that is unpredictable and causes tremendous feelings of unrest.

 The codependent finds themselves focusing all of their efforts on the other person while their ego is telling them they are “putting their own needs aside”.
 The exact opposite it true.
 All attempts under the guise of the self sacrificing codependent is the ultimate form of selfishness and assumes that others are incapable of taking care of themselves and must have them or else they will not “make it”.
 Codependency occurs in all types of relationships some more subtle than others.